reymon359/how-to-live/advices/Nobody thinks the same way you do/index.md

 > “Most people are other people.
 Their thoughts are someone else's opinions, their lives a mimicry, their passions a quotation.” ― Oscar Wilde

+> “It is not our differences that divide us.
+It is our inability to recognize, accept, and celebrate those differences” - Audre Lorde

 ## Related advices

 - [Respect others opinion](../Respect%20others%20opinion/index.md)